FredTingaud/FredTingaud.github.io/_posts/2020-02-28-talking-cfp.md

 ## The Bio

 The bio is the most dreaded question of the CfP for many speakers, although it is by far the less important one.
-It should be written at the third person because of reasons (don't ask me!).
+It should be written in third person because of reasons (don't ask me!).

 I said attendees will only have access to the title and abstract to choose which talk they want to see, but that is not completely true.
 They can also look at your bio...